 3. Stiff Boning Knives

 Stiff boning knives are perfect for sturdy pieces of meat, including beef or pork.
-If you intend on preparing raw meat that is much more thick and tough, you might consider using a stiffer boning knife.
+If you intend on preparing raw meat that is much thicker and tough, you might consider using a stiffer boning knife.
 T-bone chops and beef, for example, have far too much stiffness against a bendable blade, and hence a stiffer one would be used for quick and clean cuts.

 4. Flexible Boning Knives